Yoz0/Card-Shuffle-Inspector/README.md

 where each card is at its initial position and the matrix with 1 everywhere will be the uniformely distributed one.

+## TODO list
+[ ] Do a function that compute the "efficienty" of the shuffle matrix [ ] Do a function that given a random shuffle function return a approximation of the corresponding shuffle matrix
+[ ] Add a way to handle a deck with the same card multiple times.
+[ ] Clarify readme
+[ ] Implement Faro shuffle
+[ ] Add other types of shuffle